Kaveeshamalindi/MediCare_Hospital_Management_System/README.md

 ### Abstraction

 Data abstraction provides an essential feature to the outside without including implementation details.
-For example, abstraction is used in the Person abstract class.
+For example, abstraction is used in the <code> Person </code> abstract class.
+It provides common properties and methods to <code> Administrator </code>, <code> Doctor </code>, <code> MedicalStaff </code>, and <code> Patient </code> classes.

 ```
 public abstract class Person {